 That was then but do you know what I’m experiencing today?
 Have you been there too?
 A difficult storm in life just doesn’t seem to be passing and you start to lose hope that it ever will.
 You wonder.. “is this really God’s plan for me?
 What happened to God knowing the future and having plans to prosper me?
 He is all-powerful and can make the sun shine again in my life and be more social just by speaking the words, so why hasn’t He done so?”
 And then comes the guilt…

 I sat there with my hand on my Bible looking around me.
 Pictures of my children on the walls, all smiles and healthy.
 A roof over my head.
 Warm, cozy slippers on my feet.
 The sound of my husband’s happy snore drifting down the stairs from our bedroom.

-I could go on and on about the blessings in my life.
+I could go on and on about the blessings in my life for our family traditions and goal planning.
 The absolute gifts from God.
 Yet I feel so down.
 Dare I say, I’ve lost hope…possibly even my faith?
 Yes, I know.
 Just typing those words made me cringe too.
 Maybe I’m just hormonal this week.
 Or maybe my emotions are a sign of my real human weakness.
 Anyways, a few months from now, summer vacation will be here for the kids so I’ll focus on that to keep busy.